openhab/openhab-addons/bundles/org.openhab.binding.lgwebos/README.md

 Enter the command `lgwebos` to get the usage.

 ```
-openhab> smarthome:lgwebos
+openhab> lgwebos
 Usage: smarthome:lgwebos <thingUID> applications - list applications
 Usage: smarthome:lgwebos <thingUID> channels - list channels
 ```

 The command `applications` reports in the console the list of all applications with their id and name.
-The command `channels` reports in the console the list of all channels with their number and name.
+The command `channels` reports in the console the list of all channels with their id, number and name.

 ## Example